gdcooney/blog/src/data/blog/14-04-multi-ai-design-session.md

 ChatGPT creates the final version which I save for the next step.
 So far I've created 10 - 12 UI components covering 3 workflows.
 In most cases GPT produced what I needed in one prompt.
 Magic!

 Once I complete all the required workflows, I'll work out how to get my UI built.
-Gemini is suggesing I do this by hand, but thats not going to happen!
+Gemini is suggesing I do this by hand, but that's not going to happen!
 Ideally we find a AI assist for creating a Figma layout.
 I've been looking for a use case for trying v0 or a similar tool - this might be the one.
 Stay Tuned!